 Complaints governance

-Your complaint will be recorded on our complaints system and you will be given a CU reference number

-When we receive your complaint our complaints team will review it and allocate it to the correct service for a response, our Head of Customer Data and Insight has corporate responsibility for overseeing the process and our portfolio Holder (Elected Councillor) has cabinet responsibility and oversight.
-Annually we review our complaints performance and report this to audit committee
+Your complaint will be recorded on our complaints system, and you will be given a CU reference number.
+When we receive your complaint, our complaints team will review it and allocate it to the correct service for a response.